DATA PROTECTION WEBSITE

 The following data can be transmitted in this way:

-(1) Equipment type, model, brand, screen resolution
+(1) Device type, model, brand, screen resolution

 (2) Operating system, versions, families